kyoungseoun-chung/pyqupa/README.md

-# Currently, the code is in alpha stage.
-Heavly under development!
-Features can be changed without notice.
+# Currently, the code is in the alpha stage.
+It is currently under heavy development!
+Feature changes may occur without prior notice.
 # PYPASS: Python wrapper for [quaeldich.de](https://www.quaeldich.de)

 A Python interface to access data in [quaeldich.de](https://www.quaeldich.de).